vyperlang/vyper/docs/compiler-exceptions.rst

 ==========================

-These are examples of the more common compiling exception errors that you could see when compiling a ''vyper'' file for deployment on the Ethereum Virtual Machine.
+These are examples of the more common compiling exception errors that you could see when compiling a ``vyper`` file for deployment on the Ethereum Virtual Machine.

 .. _exceptions-InvalidExceptionType::